rstoyanchev/s2gx2013-websocket-browser-apps-with-spring/overview/slides.md

 * A message is a blank page
 * We can write anything
 * That's good, although-
-* ...you'll end up with custom format
+* ...you end up with a custom format

 !SLIDE smaller
-# probably like this...
+# Something like this...

     @@@ java